 Gifting this Easy Homemade Sugar Scrub

 Everyone goes crazy over thoughtful DIY gifts.
 And this one is really the gift that keeps on giving.
 It lasts a long time and promotes self-care.
 Plus, the tiny glass jar is so cute and can be cleaned and reused for storing food.
-This set of six tiny glass jars are adorable and would be great for gifting the sugar scrub in.
-The glass jars pictured in this post that I own can be found here and also are perfect for gifting.
+This set of six tiny glass jars is adorable and would be great for gifting the sugar scrub in.
+The glass jars that I own pictured in this post can be found here and also are perfect for gifting.
 I love them and use them to store sauces, chia jam, smoothie jar ingredients and chia seed pudding.

 How to Flavor Your Easy Homemade Sugar Scrub